-First, some context, as described in part four of this series, Jews around the world declared economic war on Germany in March of 1933.
+First, some context, as described in part two of this series, Jews around the world declared economic war on Germany in March of 1933.
 This, naturally, led to a reaction in Germany against Jews, Jewish thought and Jewish intellectuals.

 Among those targeted was Magnus Hirschfeld, a Jew, a homosexual and an early promoter of deviant sexuality.
 Wikipedia says this about him: